10 Tips for Keeping Your Dog Away From Your Christmas Tree

 This may take some MacGyvering, but you can use a fishing line, chain, or wire to secure your tree to the wall or ceiling.
 We recommend two points of contact if you are anchoring to the wall.

-This type of home renovation may not be for everyone, but it may be the price you have to pay to have your Christmas last the season.
+This type of home renovation may not be for everyone, but it may be the price you have to pay to have your Christmas tree last the season.

 6. Pet-Proof your Ornaments